grimesmea/android-nd-go-ubiquitous/README.md

-Advanced Android Sample App
+Android Nanodegree Sunshine App
 ===================================

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.
+See the original repository at https://github.com/udacity/Advanced_Android_Development for more information.

+Extended to include a watch face for Android Wear.

 Pre-requisites
 --------------